jonathandavidpollock/FireshouseSubs/readme.md

 `http://localhost:3000/api/v1/order/59af09321dfab37fa2a6a4ca`

 You can also test this using [Postman](https://www.getpostman.com/).
-Below is a example of how to update a order in postman.
+Below is a example of how to update a order in Postman.
 We are using the same order as the one we just created.
-We are adding to more products to the order.
+We are adding 2 more products to the order.
 The product\_id array now has 4 products in it.

 ![postman update example](http://image.ibb.co/icDZ8a/Screen_Shot_2017_09_05_at_4_43_38_PM.png "Postman Put Example")